 Since user identification is one of the key features of risk management, one option is to add an extra layer of security provided by third-party applications or devices.
 The simplest way is to use mobile phones for two-factor-authentication.
 The external measures of safety ensure that for example a forgotten computer that is logged in the company network would not enable an unauthorized person to access and manage payments.

-Combining identification and authentication with internal directories and external devices allow organizations to minimize the risks related to payment security.
+Combining identification and authentication with internal directories and external devices allows organizations to minimize the risks related to payment security.